contactlab/contacthub-sdk-browser/README.md

 Include this call only if you have details about the current user (e.g. the user is logged in).

-You can also call this function asynchronously when a user logs in or add new personal information.
+You can also call this function asynchronously when a user logs in or adds new personal information.

 ```js